spaghettidba/WorkloadTools/README.md

 `--TargetPassword` Password

-`--ApplicationFilter` Name of a single application to filter
+`--ApplicationFilter` Name of a single application to filter.
+Prepend the "^" character to exclude the value (e.g. "^sqlcmd.exe" excludes sqlcmd.exe)

-`--DatabaseFilter` Name of a single database to filter
+`--DatabaseFilter` Name of a single database to filter.
+Prepend the "^" character to exclude the value.

-`--HostFilter` Name of a single host to filter
+`--HostFilter` Name of a single host to filter.
+Prepend the "^" character to exclude the value.

-`--LoginFilter` Name of a single login to filter
+`--LoginFilter` Name of a single login to filter.
+Prepend the "^" character to exclude the value.

 `--StatsServer` Name of the SQL Server instance to use to log the statistics

 `--StatsDatabase` Name of the database to store the statistics

-`--StatsSchema` Name of the schema to store the statistics
+`--StatsSchema` Name of the schema to store the statistics.
+If missing, the schema will be created.

 `--StatsInterval` Interval in minutes between each dump of the workload statistics

-`--StatsUserName` sa
+`--StatsUserName` Username to authenticate to the statistics database

-`--StatsPassword` P4$$w0rd!
+`--StatsPassword` Password to authenticate to the statistics database

 # Example: